 The average sentiment beta over the sample period is 2.41 (See Panel C of Table 1).
-Stocks with high sentiment beta are those more affected by sentiment and tend to be small and have higher risk.
+Stocks with high sentiment beta are those more affected by sentiment and tend to have smaller sizes and higher risks (i.e., return volatility).
 Table 2 reports the price efficiency, institutional ownership, and firm characteristics for groups of stock sorted based on sentiment beta.
 In each quarter, the stocks are sorted into 5 groups based on beginning-of-quarter sentiment beta.
 The group of stocks with the highest 20% (lowest 20%) sentiment beta is referred to as the High (Low) group.
 Within each group, stock characteristics are first averaged across stocks.
 Then, the time-series mean of these averages, together with the mean difference between the high and low groups, are reported.
 Stocks with higher sentiment beta demonstrate a monotonic trend of having smaller values in terms of price, market capitalization, or assets, along with higher volatility and higher idiosyncratic risk.
 This is consistent with the findings of Baker and Wurgler (2006) and Glushkov (2006).